Jun 21, 2023

 Number 31 was written as Beethoven was beginning to recover from a serious illness.
 The first movement is, as mentioned earlier, almost of a continuation of the final movement of number 30.
 Personally, I think of it as a backward looking celebration of life, with uncertainty mixed in – but that may be carrying a programmatic view a little too far!
 In any case, the second movement slyly refers to two humorous popular songs of Beethoven's time.
 (Beethoven’s Austro-German contemporaries would have gotten the joke; it was rediscovered for us rather recently.)
 As I listen to Brawn’s playing, I hear the humor but also a certain wistfulness, an emotion that we've all experienced, especially those of us who are a little older: the entertaining moment before our thoughts return to the more serious side of life, that side that we never really forgot even as we laughed.
 The third and final movement gradually builds, perhaps to celebrate recovery from illness and the triumph of returning health; Beethoven’s own letters indicate that he is happy to be able to work hard again at his art.
 The playing is what I might call quietly expressive, meaning that Brawn manages to convey the deep emotional content within the context of logical development.
 In particular, the solidity of the lower registers is contrasted in a lovely way with the fluidity of the upper voice of the central fugue.

-On my first quick listen to this performance, I was confused, perhaps disappointed; the music wasn’t registering with me.
+On my first quick listen to this performance of Number 32, I was confused, perhaps disappointed; the music wasn’t registering with me.
 Had Brawn finally missed one?
 Well, no, and I should have known: I had not heard this amazing work in a some time, and a "quick listen" was bound to disappoint.
 But as I listened again, both to his recording and to several other superb ones, the music, radical as it is, crept into my mind on its own terms.
 As that happened, I again heard that sense of “rightness” that Brawn so often brings.
 This is a lovely performance: perhaps initially seeming understated (and slower than, say, Kovakevich’s early 2000’s effort), but in the end tremendously satisfying.

 One interesting note: much of the second (final) movement is in a meter common in jazz.
 But in jazz, the players who really swing do so by microscopically adjusting the timing, “dragging” some the notes.
 (If you’ve ever played swing, you know what I mean.)
 But as I hear it, Brawn seems to “unswing” it.
 I have no idea whether he was trying to do that, but it alters what the music might otherwise sound like to our modern ears in a way that makes it easier to hear what Beethoven, by this time completely deaf, must have heard in his mind.